Marker practice and some quick digital drawing drills

 On the drive back home, it was mostly in the sunset and dark.
 I listened to the audio book of Hitchhiker’s Guide to the Galaxy, which was good company.
 I haven’t read that book since high school, around 2002.
 I really should dig out my copy – it’s a big compilation of all the books in a hardback edition that Waldenbooks sold at one time.
 I say dig out, because it’s on the bottom of Ricky’s bookshelf and he has his books stacked in a kind of jigsaw effect.
 He swears it’s his copy of the book, but I’m not so sure. ^_~

 Every time I drive on highways in Illinois, I wish I could do a country plein air painting of the sunset.
 I never build in the time to do something like that.
 Plus I don’t really know how/where to go, without knowing a farmer to ask to be on their property.
-I mean…I am related to farmers but I feel weird asking something like that!
-I’d have to show what I painted and I’d feel embarrassed.
+I mean…I am related to farmers, but I feel weird asking something like that!
+I’d have to show them what I painted, and I’d feel embarrassed.
 It’s easier sticking paintings in a blog post and assuming it’s swallowed up by the empty void of the internet.
 Maybe when it’s safer to visit people or something, it won’t be as awkward to ask.
 But I definitely wouldn’t want to be on the edge of a stranger’s property, in order to do a painting.
-That’s a good way to get scolded or worst chased away.
+That’s a good way to get scolded or worse chased away.
 Plus it’s rude (and technically trespassing…).
-At the least, maybe I could quickly take some nice digital paintings and then turn them into paintings in the comfort of my own home.
-The trick there is where to safety park.
+At the least, maybe I could quickly take some nice digital photos and then turn them into paintings in the comfort of my own home.
+The trick then is where to safety park.
 Meh.